 Artia is trained in ballet, lyrical, hip-hop, and jazz.
 However, his life is about salsa and Latin Dance.
-Based in Melbourne, Australia, Artia juggles a busy schedule of home and international teaching and performance commitments, as well as working on his own professional development and home city dance projects.
+Based in Sydney Australia, Artia juggles a busy schedule of home and international teaching and performance commitments, as well as working on his own professional development and home city dance projects.

 Artia’s main philosophy in dance is based on developing an understanding of the intricacies of salsa music and being able to better represent the complexity of this music in comparison to the more mainstream dance music.
 He strives to educate dancers about the power of musicality and the representation of the music through the use of appropriate body movement.